 - Emotional lability e.g. not being able to control laughing/crying

 - Reduced insight e.g. having limited insight into any or all of these problems.
-They may believe they are acting 'normally' and exactly as they would have done before.
-If the person lacks insight, it makes changing the problematic behaviours extremely difficult because it is hard for them to deal with a problem if they don't know there is one.
+They believe they are acting 'normally'.
+It makes change difficult because it is hard to deal with a problem if they don't know there is one.

-- Altered turn-taking skills (e.g. the person either being overly talkative and 'hogging' the conversation or not realising that it is their turn to speak)
+- ALTERED TURN-TAKING SKILLS (either overly talkative or not realising that it is their turn to speak)

 - Traumatic brain injury